gratex/node-ldapauth/README.md

-A simple node.js lib to authenticate against an LDAP server.
+Fork of [node-ldapauth](https://github.com/trentm/node-ldapauth) - A simple node.js lib to authenticate against an LDAP server.

+## About the fork

+This fork was created to update version of bcrypt dependency to 0.7.8, which does not require to have OpenSSL installed.
+(Also the ldapjs dependecy's url was changed (https instead of ssl) to work behind proxy.)

 # Usage